DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     ...
 ```

-After frustum culling we atomically increase value in `s_TaskCount`, in `index` we get a unique index for arrays in payload.
+After frustum culling we atomically increase value in `s_TaskCount`, in `index` we get a unique index to access arrays in the payload.
 ```hlsl
     if (!g_FrustumCulling || IsVisible(pos, g_SphereRadius.x * scale))
     {